 On March 29, 2023, Subrogation Holdings entered into an Amended and Restated Credit Agreement (the "Working Capital Credit Facility") with Hazel Partners Holdings LLC ("HPH"), an affiliate of Hazel, as the lender and administrative agent, which provides for up to \$80 million (with a 40% original issue discount), consisting of a Term Loan A commitment to fund up to \$30 million in proceeds (in multiple installments), and a Term Loan B Commitment to fund up to \$18 million in proceeds (in multiple installments), the funding of each conditioned on certain milestones.
-The amended terms to the Working Capital Credit Facility were memorialized in the Second Amended and Restated First Lien Credit Agreement dated November 10, 2023.
+The amended terms to the Working Capital Credit Facility were memorialized in the Second Amended and Restated First Lien Credit Agreement dated November 10, 2023 (as further amended by the amendments thereto dated December 15, 2023, December 22, 2023, and October 1, 2024).

-As of June 30, 2024, the Company had received funding with an aggregate amount of \$20.5 million under Term Loan A, which was terminated in 2023.
+As of September 30, 2024, the Company had received funding with an aggregate amount of \$20.5 million under Term Loan A, which was terminated in 2023.
 The parties agreed to increase the Term Loan B commitment from \$18 million to \$27.5 million, after giving effect to the original issue discount on the Working Capital Credit Facility, which would be funded in multiple installments and in accordance with the terms of the Working Capital Credit Facility.
-During the six months ended June 30, 2024, the Company received funding with an aggregate amount of \$4.5 million under Term Loan B.
+As of September 30, 2024, the Company received funding with an aggregate amount of \$20.8 million under Term Loan B.

-On August 2, 2024, Subrogation Holdings entered into a letter agreement to amend the Second Amended and Restated Credit Agreement (the "HPH Letter Agreement") with HPH, which: (i) extended the period to draw up to \$23.3 million (with a 40% original issue discount) for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025; and (ii) provides for a \$3.3 million loan (with a 40% original issue discount) to be funded by August 31, 2024 for the purpose of acquiring additional Claims (the "New Claims") that will further collateralize the Working Capital Credit Facility (collectively, (i) and (ii) the "Operational Collection Floor").
-On August 2, 2024, the Company received funding of \$3.5 million under the Operational Collection Floor for July and August 2024, leaving another \$10.5 million of capacity under the Operational Collection Floor.
+On August 2, 2024, Subrogation Holdings entered into a letter agreement to amend the Working Capital Credit Facility (the "HPH Letter Agreement") with HPH, which, among other things, provides for (i) extended the period to draw up to \$23.3 million (with a 40% original issue discount) for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025; and (ii) provided for a \$3.3 million loan (with a 40% original issue discount) funded by August 31, 2024 to acquire additional Claims (the "New Claims") that collateralize the Working Capital Credit Facility (collectively, (i) and (ii) the "Operational Collection Floor").
+On August 29, 2024, the Company received funding of \$2.0 million under the Operational Collection Floor for the purpose of acquiring the New Claims from an existing Assignor, and on August 30, 2024, the Company acquired recovery rights associated with the New Claims for \$2.0 million.
+The parties formalized the terms of the HPH Letter Agreement in Amendment No. 3 to the Working Capital Credit Facility dated October 1, 2024.